 According to Zieff, the words of these women, the abuse is very isolating.
-Social workers in these programs use supportive counseling and listen, but place a priority on physical safety; they say they work from what they refer to as “strengths perspective.”
+Social workers in these programs use supportive counseling and listen but prioritize physical safety; they say they work from what they refer to as “strengths perspective.”

 They work on self-esteem building, not just calling the police removing the abuser.
 So then they can come right back in the door, he said.
 A large part of what these agencies provide is practical assistance.

-Social worker Muñiz stated in the Bronx; she has been able to have senior’s bank accounts restored by the bank when they have reviewed the ATM camera footage.
-Often they have seen it was not the account holder, who is an old customer making the withdrawals.
+Social worker Muñiz stated in the Bronx, she has been able to have senior’s bank accounts restored by the bank when they have reviewed the ATM camera footage.
+They have often seen it was not the account holder, an old customer making the withdrawals.

 Public and Private Helpers?

-The City Council members for the first time were able to choose elder abuse as a topic to make educational pamphlets that they distribute to constituents.
-The information in the brochures provided an informative tone on what elder abuse is, where they could call for help and included the five city-funded agencies in the brochure.
+For the first time, the City Council members were able to choose elder abuse as a topic to make educational pamphlets that they distribute to constituents.
+The brochures' information provided an informative tone on what elder abuse is, where they could call for help, and included the brochure's five city-funded agencies.

 Council Member Jessica Lappin said they want people to realize that elder abuse is more common than they think.
-She needs for them to have the strength to report it when it happens to them or someone they may know.
-Lappin has chaired the Council’s Aging Committee, since 2010.
+She needs them to have the strength to report it when it happens to them or someone they may know.
+Lappin has chaired the Council’s Aging Committee since 2010.

 Agency and Community Commitment

-According to Sackman, the formation of a “community watch,” which observes, identifies and reports potential cases of elder abuse, and more public awareness is essential in battling elder abuse in the city.
-She, along with others have requested that the City Council make funding elder abuse programs automatic, rather than being subject to annual contracts.
+According to Sackman, forming a “community watch,” which observes, identifies, and reports potential cases of elder abuse, and more public awareness is essential in battling elder abuse in the city.
+Along with others, she has requested that the City Council make funding elder abuse programs automatic, rather than being subject to annual contracts.

 Sackman said, is it fair to question the commitment and the money should be in place already.
 Lappin said that there is no real opposition to the base-lining of funding.
 Also, she would like to see the Council restore the base-lined status funding.